newfold-labs/workflows/README.md

 ### Ideas for Improvement:
+- Add an input to specify a secondary module repo and branch name to pull those changes in as well for integrated testing when corresponding changes are required in another module.
+(It should be enough to allow for one extra module change for now, if more are needed we can think through a json object or something.)
 - Add a flag to signify tests should run in Cypress cloud for easier debugging (devise a way to pass the plugin level key).
 - Add a flag to run for the full matrix of WP versions.
 - Add a flag to run for the full matrix of PHP versions.